bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    I learned about express.Routing and middleware (specifically the middleware chain) this week. express.Routing allows you to create mini-apps in your main application and the middleware chain is how middleware functions within the express framework.

 - [ ] Describe Middleware?

+    Middleware within node is a function that comes between the req and res object.
+It has access to both of those objects as well as the 'next' function of the req-res life cycle.
+Middleware can: execute any code, make changes to req, res objects, end the req-res cycle, or call the next middleware using next.
+The three are pre-installed middleware, custom middleware and third-party middleware.

 - [ ] Describe a Resource?

+    A resource is a primary data representation.
+Any information that can be named can be a resource.
+REST APIs use Uniform Resource Indentifiers (URIs) to name resources. ie. localhost:5000/api/:id/comments

 - [ ] What can the API return to help clients know if a request was successful?

+    An API can return a response method, most commonly,  of a 'status' or 'send' to let clients know if a request was succesfull. ie. res.status(200).json({message: "request was succesfull"})

 - [ ] How can we partition our application into sub-applications?

+    Applications can be partitioned into sub-applications by using routers.
+Using express.Router creates a complete middleware and routing system. ie. Create router as module, loads middleware, defines routes, mounts router module on path in main app.

 ## Minimum Viable Product